What is a Bad Credit Score for Business Loans?

 Accounts Receivable Factoring

-The process involves working with a third-party financial services provider called a factoring company or factor.
+The process involves working with a third-party financial services provider, commonly referred to as a factoring company or factor.
 The company sends your business an advance based on a percentage of the invoice’s value.
-This is called the advanced rate; most advance rates range from 75-95%.
+This is called the advance rate; most advance rates range from 75% to 95%.

 Once the factoring company issues the advance, it owns the invoice and collects payment from your customer(s).
 After receiving payment, the factoring company releases the remaining amount minus its fee.

 One of the reasons accounts receivable (A/R) factoring is accessible is that it’s not a loan.
 The factoring company is purchasing the invoice at a discount.
-The fee it charges is called the factoring fee or discount rate.
-Most factoring rates range from 1-6%.
+The fee it charges is referred to as the factoring fee or discount rate.
+Most factoring rates range from 1% to 6%.

 Another reason low credit business owners can get approved for factoring is that repayment comes from your customers, not you.
 However, that means factoring companies typically run credit checks on your customers to determine the likelihood of repayment.